Skip to Content

 We take reasonable steps to protect your Personal Information from misuse, interference, loss, and unauthorised access or disclosure, including by:

-In addition, TrueVault employs per-person encryption keys, segregated AWS environments, continuous infrastructure monitoring, immutable audit logging, and aims for compliance with the Australian Digital ID Act, ISO 27001, and ASD Essential Eight.
+In addition, TrueVault employs per-person encryption keys, segregated AWS environments, continuous infrastructure monitoring, immutable audit logging, and has implemented controls aligned with the requirements of the Australian Digital ID Act, ISO 27001, and ASD Essential Eight.

 We retain Personal Information only as long as necessary for the purposes described in this Privacy Policy or as required by law.